Marvin Baker, a 65-year-old male; , comes to the doctor's office because of hearing loss.

 For causes of hearing loss, remember the magic spell: COTICS MOTIC SIMANA OTI (Conductive hearing loss: Outer ear (Trauma, Infection, Cerumen, Squamous cell carcinoma), Middle ear (Otosclerosis, Trauma, Infection, Choleseatoma); Sensorineural hearing loss: Inner ear (Ménière disease, Age, Noise exposure, Autoimmune, Ototoxic drugs, Tumor, Infection).

-- See also the learning card on .
+- See also the article on .